nylira/nylira/en/profile/index.markdown

   <li><p>6.
 Measure &amp; optimize
 </ul>

 I'm a strict minimalist.
-Careful consideration should be given to every element placed on a page.
+Careful consideration is given to every element placed on a page.
 If it's unclear how an element is useful, it should be removed.
-The goal of UI design is clear communication.
+The goal of UI design is clear and simple communication.

-My goal with my work is to reduce the cognitive burden on your customers, so they can focus their attention on what's important and relevant to them.
-Leaving too many options open leads to a sub-optimal experience.
-Depending on your customer's personality, they will either be frustrated or paralyzed by analysis.
+What I strive to achieve with my work is elegant simplicity.
+While print designers have had thousands of years to perfect the usability of ink on paper, interaction designers have had a half-decade at best.
+HTML is only 21 years old.
+The web is still very much a free-for-all, with wild UI experimentation going on even in the stablest of properties (Google still reinvents their home page on a regular basis).
+No one is exactly sure what works best yet, and anyone telling you differently is selling you false confidence.

+We do have some tools and useful.
+A/B testing, funnel metrics&mdash;these are great tools to optimize existing designs.
+The keyword is existing&mdash;the best you can do is reach a local maxima.
+Testing 41 shades of blue will get you the perfect blue, but it won't tell you that the entire page should be rebuilt.

 A lot of undesigning goes into my work.
-Most developers tend to design for people like themselves.
-It's not a bad decision: they're rational, analytical, and will send you bug reports (stack trace and all).
+Developers tend to design for people like themselves.
+It's a logical decision: programmers and web geeks are rational, analytical, and will send you bug reports (stack trace and all).
 Who really knows what appeals to twenty-something mothers?
 They themselves certainly don't.

 <aside>
   <h2>I do mobile, too.</h2>
   <p>Need a UI designer for your smartphone app?
 Resize this page and observe the results.</p>
 </aside>

-Unfortunately, the vast majority does not derive pleasure from tweaking config files and optimizing build times.
+Unfortunately, the vast majority of people do not derive pleasure from tweaking config files and optimizing build times.
 They're impulsive, emotion-driven, and almost never read any of the copy you write.
 The computer is a magical black box (or tablet) that was designed to personally frustrate them.
 How do you design for these people?
 Simplify.

-Interface design is the processing of bridging cutting-edge engineering ingenuity with pictures of your grandmother's homemade cookies.
+Interface design is the process of connecting cutting-edge ingenuity with normal people, looking for a stress-free experience.

 ## The great wide open